chronotope/chrono/README.md

 as `NaiveDate`, `NaiveTime` and `NaiveDateTime` respectively.

-They have almost equivalent interfaces as their timezone-aware twins, but are not associated to offsets obviously and can be quite low-level.
+They have almost equivalent interfaces as their timezone-aware twins, but are not associated to time zones obviously and can be quite low-level.
 They are mostly useful for building blocks for higher-level types.

 ## Limitations